KarolPWr/buildroot-intro/b_debugging_builroot.md

     $ make help
     make show-targets

-delete all build products (including build directories, host, staging and target trees, the images and the toolchain):
+"delete all build products (including build directories, host, staging and target trees, the images and the toolchain)":

     make clean